rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 fun String?.isNullOrBlank(): Boolean = this == null || this.isBlank()
 {% endhighlight %}

-You can safely use the above method in _if-statements_, to controll if a nullable object contains a `null` reference or not.
+You can safely use the above method in _if-statements_, to control if a nullable object contains a `null` reference or not.

 {% highlight kotlin %}
 val possiblyEmptyString: String? = // Obtaining the string reference